kaeichorn/data_eng_hw/Answers.md

-i.
-queries were run using pgadmin container
+#queries were run using pgadmin container

-What is the number of unique users?
+i.What is the number of unique users?
 ```select count(distinct user_id) from "user"``` 2902

 ii.